Help for Professionals

 We deliver a range of programmes aimed at encouraging healthy, non abusive relationships

-Working in partnership with Police to deliver workshops as a conditional caution
+Working in partnership with Police to deliver awareness raising workshops

 Independent Sexual Violence Advisor (ISVA) Service